willymcallister/willymcallister.github.io/_articles/circuit-terminology.md

 A circuit is *open* if the circle is not complete, if there is a gap or opening in the path.

 #### Short circuit
-A *short* happens when a path of low resistance is connected (usually by mistake) to a component.
+A *short* is a path of low resistance.
+It is usually by mistake.
 The resistor shown below is the intended path for current, and the curved wire going around it is the short.
 Current is diverted away from its intended path, sometimes with damaging results.
 The wire *shorts out* the resistor by providing a low-resistance path for current (probably not what the designer intended).

 ![Short circuit](https://ka-perseus-images.s3.amazonaws.com/0902a64f5e31852afbfdb7f93898c79f3dd877ae.svg){: height="200px"}{: .centered }